Yiwen-Yang-666/data-science-project/README.md

 # data-science-project
-This project includes two projects I participated in

-The first one project introduce an improved K-NN model for daily weather.
-Based on this model, I proposed a modified version for monthly weather.
-But this is just an idea and not tested and published.
+The first one project introduced an improved K-NN model predicting daily weather.
+Based on this model, I proposed a modified version predicting monthly weather.
+But this was just an idea and not tested and published.

-The second project is related to feature selection and classification for a gene association sudy.
+The second project applied seven machine learning algorithms for a gene association study.